 There is no such thing as too much lemongrass in the recipe.
 Increase the amount of lemongrass if you like the flavor.
 Make sure you mince it very finely or use a food processor to blend it until it turns floss-like.
 Large pieces of lemongrass will not adhere to the surface and will drop off to the grill during cooking.

 I have a video I upload sometimes ago about how to prep lemongrass.
 Watch this video if you are unsure how to deal with it.

 The level of sweetness is generally higher for Vietnamese, Thai and Japanese food compare to Western cuisine and Chinese food.
 You can use either white or brown sugar, but molasses and honey will add extra flavor.

 The flavor of caramelized sugar is an essential element of the overall standard of the lemongrass pork chops.
-Caramelised sugar complements well with the taste of soy and fish sauce.
-This is also what sets the better Vietnamese pork chop from the mediocre one.
+Caramelized sugar complements well with the taste of soy and fish sauce.
+This is also what sets the better Vietnamese pork chops from the mediocre one.

 Garlic and shallots

 Mince the garlic and shallots (or onion if you do not have shallots on hand) very finely, or make a paste with the food processor.
 Large pieces of garlic, shallots (and of course lemongrass) cannot provide the flavor to the marinade effectively.